 This application is not for the Bromley Charter Market there is a specific licence application form relating to the Bromley Charter Market.

 Bromley do not have pre-selected pitches; applicants must put forward for a location (pitch) where they wish to operate from.
 Licences are granted when we have approved the location.

 We will refuse applications where there is not enough space in the location you wish to trade in or if street trading may cause interference or inconvenience to other street users/nearby businesses.
 Applications will have to consider mobility and/or visually impaired passers-by.
-At this time we will need to consider how a pitch impacts social distancing and any queues for nearby shops.

 A street trading licence does not entitle the holder to move around.